-Storebrand Livsforsikring AS owns 89,6% of Benco Insurance Holding BV, which in turn owns 100% of Nordben Life and Pension Insurance Company Ltd. in Guernsey and Euroben Life and Pension Ltd with head office in Dublin.
-The companies offer pension products to multinational companies.
-In December 2018, an agreement was signed for the sale of Nordben.
-Implementation of the transaction is dependent on regulatory approvals and is expected to be completed in the first half of 2019.
+Storebrand Livsforsikring AS owns 89,6% of Benco Insurance Holding BV, which in turn owns 100% of Euroben Life and Pension Ltd with head office in Dublin.
+The company offer pension products to multinational companies.
+Nordben Life and Pension Insurance Company in Guernsey, formerly owned by Benco, was sold during the first half of 2019.

-The two wholly owned subsidiaries Aktuar Systemer AS and Storebrand Pensjonstjenester AS has completed a merger in 2018.
-Storebrand Pensjonstjenester AS is the acquiring party.
 Through Storebrand Pensjonstjenester AS, Storebrand Livsforsikring offers actuarial services, system solutions and all types of services associated with the operation of pension funds.
 The wholly owned subsidiary Storebrand Finansiell Rådgivning AS offers financial advice based on pension and savings products provided by other companies in the Storebrand Group.

 Pursuant to the Solvency II regulations, Storebrand Livsforsikring report on a solo basis.
 This implies that subsidiaries are consolidated based on the value of own funds.
 These principles are described in more detail in Chapter D1.
 Assets.
+The data

-The data referred to in chapters A. Business and performance, D. Valuation for solvency purposes of assets and liabilities, and E. Capital management, are based on these principles for solo reporting.
+2Finanstilsynet Revierstredet 3, 0151 Oslo, Norway; P.O.
+Box 1187 Sentrum, 0107 Oslo, Norway; Phone: +47 22 93 98 00 referred to in chapters A. Business and performance, D. Valuation for solvency purposes of assets and liabilities, and E. Capital management, are based on these principles for solo reporting.
 In chapters B. System of Governance and C. Risk Profile, the descriptions provided are mainly based on Storebrand Livsforsikring including subsidiaries.